Wndx2/wndxTheme/README.md

-# wndxTheme
-wndud theme for the nerds
+wndxTheme, the Obsidian theme for the nerds